 The Practice of Selective Ignorance

-Not only it is quite impractical to know everything you can know, but it will also clutter your attention and steal your time.
-The art of selective ignorance allows you to prioritise the knowledge that is beneficial and ignore the knowledge that only wastes your precious resources.
+Not only it is quite impractical to know everything you can know, but doing so will also clutter your attention and steal your time.
+The art of selective ignorance allows you to prioritise the knowledge that is beneficial, and ignore the knowledge that only wastes your precious resources.
 If someone prefers to find out the recent celebrity gossips above reading a book on how to organise time and live a better life, that’s their personal choice.
-Of course you can have both, the book and the latest gossip, but when you take a broader look at your life, there are many other things that you should be doing with your time and unfortunately, the day has only 24hrs and there is only a limited amount of things that you can do.
+Of course, you can have both - the book and the latest gossip, but when you take a broader look at your life, there are many other things that you should be doing with your time.
+Unfortunately, the day has only 24hrs and there is only a limited amount of things that you can do.

 Selective ignorance is not about staying in a comfort zone by ignoring things you find challenging, offending or difficult to understand.
 It’s about separating wheat from chaff and to do it, you need to think.
 We don’t need to know all facts and information if it’s all given to us freely.
-This energy can be then spent in a fluid way, such as organising the information, connecting dots, developing ideas or other forms of creativity.
-One of the reasons why our education system is outdated is precisely this - valuing crystallized knowledge which involves memorising information, over creative thinking.
+This energy can be instead spent in a fluid way, such as organising the information, connecting dots, developing ideas or other forms of creativity.
+One of the reasons why our education system is outdated is precisely this - valuing crystallized knowledge (which involves memorising information) over creative thinking.

 What distinguishes passive recipients from active learners is exactly this - passive recipients of knowledge will consume anything what’s available to them: advertisements, newspapers, whatever is on TV, all posts on their wall on Facebook (“Oh look, a flower!").
 Active learners respect their limited attentional resources and select only information that has value to them.
 Compare - passively watching TV versus taking a language course; passively picking up random newspaper in a bus versus reading a manual on excellent communication skills.

 “In the age of information, ignorance is a choice.”